LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	executable directories to the system path environment variable;
-	if the script detects either a `timeout` or a `gtimeout` command (provided by the GNU coreutils package), it will use it to run each test set if the `timeout` option is set to a value greater than zero
+	if the script detects either a `timeout` or a `gtimeout` command (provided by the GNU coreutils package), it will use it to run each test set if the `timeout` option is set to a value greater than zero;
+	installation of the GNU `sed` command, when no available by default, is strongly recommended

 - `logtalk_doclet.sh`
 	shell script for automating running doclets in the current directory and